yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - If you could have any unconventional animal as a pet (real or fictional), what would it be and why?
 - Imagine you’ve been tasked to create a wacky invention.
 What would it do, and what would you call it?

+### Watch Wednesday
+- What’s a show or movie you thought was very underrated?
+- What’s a show or movie you thought was very overrated?
+- What’s a show or movie you’d insist people get into over the holidays?

 ## <a name="thursdays">Thursdays</a>
 Thursday!
 Throwback Thursday is a classic, but there’s more.